aws-samples/eks-workshop/content/beginner/191_secrets/consume-a-secret.md

 Let's see if the CloudTrail event for our secret retrieval is now visible.
 If you go to CloudTrail you should see a record available if you search for the Event type ```Decrypt``` with output similar to the following screenshot.
 If the event hasn't shown up yet, wait a few minutes and try again.

 ![cloudtrail-kms](/images/cloudtrail-proof-1-1024x528.png)

+On the next screen, you will perform the cleanup operations for this lab.